Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 \subsubsection{Fracture surfaces for non-proportional load paths}

 This paragraph analyzes whether the fracture surface is also meaningful for other loads paths (in contrast to the proportional ones before with constant stress triaxiality and Lode angle parameter).
 As a representative reference path, uniaxial tension is considered, i.e., $\B{\sigma}=\sigma_{11}\,\B{e}_1\otimes\B{e}_1$.
 It corresponds to a stress triaxiality of $\eta=1/3$ and Lode angle parameter of $\bar{\theta}=1$.
-Inspired by uniaxial tension, the following more general stress path is considered:
+It is compared to a second load path.
+The latter is inspired by uniaxial tension, the following more general stress path is considered:

 Clearly, by setting $\eta=1/3$ and $\bar{\theta}=1$, uniaxial tension is recovered.
 However, the stress triaxiality is prescribed by means of a \Bezier interpolation in time.
 While it corresponds to uniaxial tension for the initial and the final state, i.e., $\eta(t=0)=\eta(t=1)=1/3$, it reaches its maximum deviation from this state at $t=0.5$ with a stress triaxiality of $\eta(t=0.5)=1/3-7/30=1/10$ for the first load path and $\eta(t=0.5)=1/3+7/30=17/30$ for the second load path.
 The Lode angle parameter is not explicitly controlled, but follows from $\sigma_{11}$ and $\eta$.
 Finally, it is noted that the time-scaling of $\sigma_{11}(t)$ is iteratively adapted until the state $\sigma_{11}(t=1)$ and $\eta(t=1)$ correspond to uniaxial tension and a damage threshold of $\xi_\mathbb{E} = 0.8$.